silviot/edx-platform-wiki/Test-engineering-FAQ.md

 ### I'm working with devstack and want to debug the Jasmine or Acceptance tests in the browser on my host system.
 How do I do that?

 * First off, for Mac OS you will need [XQuartz](http://xquartz.macosforge.org/) installed to support X Windows.
 We have tested with version 2.7.5.
-* Put this stanza into your Vagrantfile (in the devstack directory, from which you usually `vagrant up`) at the same level as the other config.vm.* commands.
-E.g. before or after the config.vm.network statements.
+* Make sure this stanza is in your Vagrantfile (in the devstack directory, from which you usually `vagrant up`).
+It should be, as this was [merged in on 2/28/2014](https://github.com/edx/configuration/commits/master/vagrant/release/devstack/Vagrantfile).
 ```
   # Enable X11 forwarding so we can interact with GUI applications
   if ENV['VAGRANT_X11']